liteapi-travel/java-sdk/README.md

 # Static data

+Static data can be directly fetched from the functions below.
+Alternatively, LiteAPI also provides an option to download static data directly from the [Github URL](STATICDATA.md).

-To access the Static Data, you will need to create an instance of the StaticDataApi using the following line:
+To fetch static data from the functions, you need to create an instance of the StaticDataApi as follows:

 ```java
     import travel.liteapi.client.api.StaticDataApi;